 Expressing Disagreement and Scenarios

 Explore some of the ways you can use your First Amendment rights to express disagreement at UC Davis and see some scenarios that are designed to help you understand freedom of expression and what you should do when encountering offensive speech.

 Planning an Event or Protest

-Whether using amplified sound, bringing in a controversial speaker or displaying symbolic structures, there are many things to consider when planning a protest or event at UC Davis.
+Whether using amplified sound, bringing in a speaker or displaying symbolic structures, there are many things to consider when planning a protest or event at UC Davis.